mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 ### Lessons learned

 - Long-term tasks are a good leading indicator of resource exhaustion.
-  - If a team stops making progress on long-term tasks, it's important.
+  - If a team's progress on long-term tasks slows consistently, it's important to address it before you're out of breathing room to switch processes.
   - It's especially important for a founder to keep time for long-term tasks because they otherwise can't respond effectively to resource exhaustion on other teams.
 - Debian packaging isn't as intimidating as it first seems

 ### Goals for next month

-- Manufacture the first production batch of metal TinyPilot Voyager cases.
+- Fulfill the first order from our 3PL vendor.
 - Reach code complete on the next TinyPilot Pro release.
+- Prepare for a January release of TinyPilot Voyager 2a.